rhk48/movie-project/README.md

 # Business Understanding
 Microsoft can increase their profitability if they: A) Release films in during months that have the lowest number of releases, B) Release films primarily on Fridays, in addition to other days that show a high RIO when released on given day, and C) Look into partnering with a highly profitable film studio or invest market research in the studios that have shown the highest domestic gross on films.
 # Data Analysis & Methodology
+This project focuses on descriptive analysis, in addition to looking at trends that build onto one another.
+It will provide Microsoft with the proper recommendations and insight to further its goals of being a profitable studio.
 # Results
 # Future Steps
 # Conclusion